 Tasting Notes.
 Note, it has been fired at a high temperature further accentuating its natural flavors.
 A strong green, it is best steeped on the brief side.
 Strong, fresh herbaceous notes with some puckering on the palate.
 It cups clean with a refreshing aftertaste.

-Brewing suggestions.
-A level tablespoon or 3 grams of leaf in 8-12 ounces of water will steep to a full bodied cup.
-Use water at about 195 degrees F. We recommend a short steep of 2 minutes and taste the tea.
+Brewing Suggestions.
+A rounded teaspoon or 3 grams of leaf for 7- 8 ounces of water will steep to a full-bodied cup.
+Use water around 195F.
+We recommend a short steep of 1.5 - 2 minutes and taste.
 Leaves will yield multiple steeps.